 For those taking insulin, you may find you need a very small bolus of insulin with a serving of peanuts, peanut butter, or other nuts.

-In general, nuts can absolutely be part of a healthy, whole-foods based diet for people with diabetes, especially for those eating a diet lower in carbohydrates.
-But that doesn’t mean we should go hog-wild and eat nuts without restraint.
+In general, nuts can absolutely be part of a healthy, whole-foods-based diet for people with diabetes, especially for those eating a diet lower in carbohydrates.
+But that doesn’t mean we should go wild and eat nuts without restraint.

-Nuts offer so many remarkably healthy benefits, but they are also very dense in calories and dietary fat.
+Nuts offer so many health benefits, but they are also very dense in calories and dietary fat.

 The nutrition profile of most nuts